LoopKit/loopdocs/docs/faqs/FAQs.md

 ## How can I find a compatible pump? supplies?

-There is a [whole page about MDT pumps](https://loopkit.github.io/loopdocs/setup/requirements/pump/); how to find them, how to find supplies, and assessing whether your MDT pump is compatible.
+There is a [whole page about MDT pumps](https://loopkit.github.io/loopdocs/setup/requirements/mdt-pump/); how to find them, how to find supplies, and assessing whether your Medtronic pump is compatible.
 Go check out that page for more info.

 ## Can I pay someone else to do this?